 In the aftermath of the latex reaction, I went around every room in the house, through drawers and closets, under and over, round and round trying to get rid of anything obviously dangerous as well as bagging up things that were suspicious.
 Guilty until proven (through phone calls to manufacturers) innocent.

 Standard dishwashing gloves are made of latex.
-I struggled to find an alternative in Canadian stores, and for a while had the driest hands on the planet because I didn’t wear gloves, and then I found some Nyplex ones from Arm & Hammer at a random dollar store.
+I struggled to find an alternative in Canadian stores, and for a while had the driest hands on the planet because I didn’t wear gloves, and then I found some sans latex from Mr Clean.
+They come in a few colours and sizes.

-In the UK you can order a similar product called Leifheit Latex Free Gloves from Amazon.
+In the UK you can order Dermalux latex-free washing up gloves from Amazon.

 Most hospitals now use latex alternatives wherever possible but just in case, I carry a pair of safe disposable gloves in my diaper bag.
 You can get boxes of vinyl and nitrile gloves easily and cheaply, like this one.